fuseraft/kiwi/docs/hashes.md

 ### Optional Commas

-Commas are optional in Astral.
+Commas are optional in Kiwi.

 ```ruby
 hash = {